applied-science/js-interop/README.md

 build tool [shadow-cljs](https://shadow-cljs.github.io/docs/UsersGuide.html#infer-externs), but this is still a source of bugs and does not cover all cases.

-The officially recommended approach is to use functions in the `goog.object` namespace such as `goog.object/get`, `goog.object/getValueByKeys`, and `goog.object/set`.
+The recommended approach is to use functions in the `goog.object` namespace such as `goog.object/get`, `goog.object/getValueByKeys`, and `goog.object/set`.
 These functions are performant and useful but they do not offer a Clojure-centric api.
 Keys need to be passed in as strings, and return values are not what we expect in Clojure.